Lightweight Directory Access Protocol (LDAP)

 - Root (Top-Level Domain - TLD)

-- The base of the directory (e.g.,
+- Base of the directory (e.g.,

-- The base of the directory (e.g.,
+- Base of the directory (e.g.,

 - Organizational Units (OUs)

-- Subdivisions for grouping entries (e.g.,
+- Subdivisions for grouping (e.g.,

-- Subdivisions for grouping entries (e.g.,
+- Subdivisions for grouping (e.g.,

 - Entries

-- Individual records (e.g., a user with
+- Individual records (e.g.,

-cn=John Doe).
+cn=John Doe)

-- Individual records (e.g., a user with
+- Individual records (e.g.,

 Example DN: